prachiguptadev/prachiguptadev/README.md

 I'm a Web developer from India
 ------------------------------

-💡 I like to explore new technologies and develop software solutions and quick hacks.
+💡 I like to explore new technologies and develop software solutions and quick hacks. <br />
 🎓 I am a B.Tech Computer Science graduate with expertise in software development and programming, seeking opportunities to leverage my skills in a professional setting.

 * 🖥️  See my portfolio at [check out](http://prachigupta.tech)